I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

-I still have stuff in the serious stack, and we've got sound bites coming up, but there are other things in the news out there, and I, ladies and gentlemen, do not want to miss or have anything go by here and not have it commented on,
+And I, ladies and gentlemen, do not want to miss or have anything go by here and not have it commented on, such as yesterday's earth-shattering news, health-related news,

-And in a uh negative way, eating chicken can reduce the size, according to the latest scientific research.
+And in a negative way, eating chicken can reduce the size, according to the latest scientific research.

 Same kind of science that's applied to global warming.

-There's all kinds of stuff out there like Ray Lewis, former linebacker of the Baltimore Ravens, now a commentator and analyst at ESPN.
+There's all kinds of stuff out there, like Ray Lewis, former linebacker of the Baltimore Ravens, now a commentator and analyst at ESPN.

 NFL Films every year does a highlight show of the previous season's Super Bowl.